Tubby the Tuba (1975 film): Release

 In 1974, some time after the end of its production, independent distributor Avco Embassy acquired the rights to release Tubby worldwide.
 The film came out in select U.S. markets during the following Easter holiday.

 The feature-length Tubby has been generally forgotten in the annals of animation history since its original run, but on September 11, 2006, a small label called Pegasus brought out a Region 2 DVD in the United Kingdom.
-To date, it has only received minor VHS releases in North America, including:
+The film has received minor VHS releases in North America, including: